 4. Append - Select a unique identifier

 If you select to append based on a unique identifier, you will need to select the identifier in each of the sources.
-If the identifier is unique and can be matched, the sources will append and once the append process is complete you will be taken back to the browse area.
+If the identifier is unique and can be matched, the sources will append and once the append process is complete you will be taken back to the upload/connect area.
+Click OK to create the project.

 Data may be collected at multiple levels, for example, one of the files contains information about respondents and a separate file contains information about their consumption occasions.
 If this is the case, you can append data across multiple levels by specifying the unit of count.